What Happens to Your Siding During Winter

 Common Siding Materials and Winter Performance

-Siding is an important part of any home, and it can be made from a variety of materials.
+Siding is an essential part of any home and can be made from various materials.
 Some materials are better suited for winter conditions than others.

 • Wood siding is a traditional material that is often used in older homes.
 It is a natural material that can add warmth and character to a home.
 However, wood siding is not very durable in winter conditions.
-It can rot, warp, and crack when exposed to moisture and freezing temperatures.
+When exposed to moisture and freezing temperatures, it can rot, warp, and crack.

 • Vinyl siding is a popular material that is often used in new construction.
 It is a durable material that is resistant to moisture and freezing temperatures.
 Vinyl siding is also relatively easy to maintain.
 However, it can be damaged by hail and other severe weather conditions.

-• Fiber cement siding is a newer material that is made from a combination of cement, sand, and cellulose fibers.
-It is a very durable material that is resistant to moisture, freezing temperatures, and fire.
+• Fiber cement siding is a newer material made from cement, sand, and cellulose fibers.
+It is a durable material resistant to moisture, freezing temperatures, and fire.
 Fiber cement siding is also relatively easy to maintain.
 However, it can be more expensive than other types of siding.

-• Other siding materials, such as metal and stone, can also be used in winter conditions.
+• Other siding materials, such as metal and stone, can also be used in winter.
 However, these materials are more expensive than wood, vinyl, and fiber cement siding.

-When choosing siding for your home, it is important to consider the climate in your area.
-If you live in an area with severe winter weather, you will need to choose a material that is durable and resistant to moisture and freezing temperatures.
+When choosing siding for your home, it is essential to consider the climate in your area.
+If you live in an area with severe winter weather, you will need to choose a durable material that is resistant to moisture and freezing temperatures.

 Cracked and broken exterior siding.